 Periodically there will be opportunities for students to perform and to exhibit visual art, however, this is not a requirement.

 Is there an expressive arts student organization?

-I have a master's degree but want to specialize my work in Expressive Arts.
+I have a master's degree but want to specialize my work in Expressive Arts Therapy.

 You can apply to the certificate program to be considered and accepted into the Expressive Arts program.
 Applicants must have a Master's degree in a helping profession from a professionally accredited college or university to be considered in the application process.
 For more information on how to apply, please see this page.

-What do I need to major in to be accepted into the Expressive Arts program?
+What do I need to major in to be accepted into the Expressive Arts Therapy Certificate?

 Many of our students have an interest or talent in a specific area of the arts.
 However, no formal art training or background is required, only a willingness and openness to engage and share in a variety of artistic experiences for growth and healing.
 Please see specific admissions requirements on the program pages: